Alaxouche/Wunduniik/README.md

 This method tricks the graphic card so this means you will have a significant amount of performance gain with minimal visual loss.
 With ENB Support, you can gain up to 20-30fps on good machines.

 ##### Installing and configuring DLSS

+Begin by downloading the latest version of DLSS for Skyrim SE from PureDark's Patreon.
+Install it in Mod Organizer 2 like a regular mod: in Mod Organizer 2, do `Ctrl + M`.
+A pop-up will appear.
+Navigate to you files and find the DLSS mod archive (.7z or .zip) you just installed.
+Click open, and click ok.
+Congratulation, you just installed DLSS!

+Now we will focus on how to configure it: Right click on the mod, click `open in Explorer...` and then navigate to SKSE/Plugins/ and then open `SkyrimUpscaler.ini`.
+Change the following settings:
+- For Nvidia Card Users:
+  - mUpscaleType = 1 -> 0
+  - mQualityLevel = 2 -> 1
+- For AMD Card Users:
+  - mQualityLevel = 2 -> 1
+- For Intel Card Users:
+  - mUpscaleType = 1 -> 2
+  - mQualityLevel = 2 -> 1

+Save the changes.
+Now in order to make it work properly, you need to disable TAA and Edge AA from Game .inis and ENB .inis.
+Once done, DLSS will be ready to work in-game.
+DLSS comes with an integrated control panel in-game.
+To activate/deactivate it, simply use `END` key.
+You can change here sharpness, mipmap...

 ## Using The List